krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 DHCP - dynamic host connection protocol
 - router provides IP for host
 - you can have custom DHCP option set

+### Cost Optimization Hub

+Use AWS Cost Optimization Hub to get a report of Amazon EC2 instances that are either idle or have low utilization and use AWS Compute Optimizer to look at instance type recommendations

+Cost Optimization Hub is an AWS Billing and Cost Management feature that helps you consolidate and prioritize cost optimization recommendations across your AWS accounts and AWS Regions, so that you can get the most out of your AWS spend.
+You can use Cost Optimization Hub to identify, filter, and aggregate AWS cost optimization recommendations across your AWS accounts and AWS Regions.
+It makes recommendations on resource rightsizing, idle resource deletion, Savings Plans, and Reserved Instances.
+With a single dashboard, you avoid having to go to multiple AWS products to identify cost optimization opportunities.

+AWS Compute Optimizer provides Amazon EC2 recommendations to help you improve performance, save money, or both.
+You can use these recommendations to decide whether to change to a new instance type.
+To make recommendations, Compute Optimizer analyzes your existing instance specifications and utilization metrics.
+The compiled data is then used to recommend which Amazon EC2 instance types are best able to handle the existing workload.

 ### Architecture Patterns